Tutorial: Create a custom acoustic model

-Click the “Import New” button, located directly below the table title and you will be taken to the page for uploading a new data set.
+Click the “Import” button in the "Acoustic Datasets" row, and the site displays a page for uploading a new data set.

 Enter a Name and Description in the appropriate text boxes.
 These are useful for keeping track of various data sets you upload.
 Next, click “Choose File" for the “Transcription File” and “WAV files” and select your plaint-text transcription file and zip archive of WAV files, respectively.
 When this is complete, click “Import” to upload your data.
 Your data will then be uploaded.
 For larger data sets, this may take several minutes.

 When the upload is complete, you will return to the "Acoustic Datasets" table and will see an entry that corresponds to your acoustic data set.
 Notice that it has been assigned a unique id (GUID).
 The data will also have a status that reflects its current state.
 Its status will be “Waiting” while it is being queued for processing, “Processing” while it is going through validation, and “Complete” when the data is ready for use.